orbbec/pyorbbecsdk/README.md

 ```

 ### Building on Windows

-For instructions on how to build and run the examples on Windows, please refer to [docs/README.md](docs/README_EN.md).
+Refer to [docs/README.md](docs/README_EN.md) for instructions on building and running examples on Windows.

 ## Making a Python Wheel

-Generate a wheel package for easy distribution and installation.
+To generate a wheel package for easy distribution:
 ```bash
 cd pyorbbecsdk
 python3 -m venv ./venv